HBO or Netflix?

-- The more creative aspects of your PDF resume can be skipped by the ATS software.
+- The more creative aspects of your PDF resume can be skipped by the ATS.
 It will not read graphics or text hidden in images.

-- You can easily create PDF resumes using softwares like Photoshop.
+- You can easily create PDF resumes using software like Photoshop.
 It gives you a lot of freedom in your layout and graphic design on your resume.

-Export your resume as a PDF or DOC with our online resume builder.
+Export your resume as a PDF with our online resume builder.

 How do you know if your PDF file is okay?